 You’ll find a diverse community here – African American, Hispanic, Asian, Native American, Caucasian, etc. South Phoenix was once considered the “black part of town,” but the Hispanic population is the dominant demographic now.
 Read my op-ed on why Black People Should Come Home to Phoenix.

-Central Phoenix – Is my top choice for single people (no matter what race you are).
+Central Phoenix – Is my top choice for single people of all races.
 If you move to central Phoenix, you’ll be living near many of the cultural festivals, theatres, museums, nightclubs, live music spots, unique restaurants, historical landmarks and of course, the Light Rail.
 I advise all single people who move here to start out in central Phoenix and once you get comfortable in the Valley, then consider moving out to the suburbs.
 Some parts of central Phoenix are gorgeous, some parts are not very flattering … you have to do your research before settling into your home.

-Chandler/Gilbert – These towns are my top choice for families.
+Chandler/Gilbert – These towns are good choices for families.
 Great places to live and the homes are affordable.
-Chandler and Gilbert have everything that a family would need – malls, restaurants, great schools, parks, etc. It’s close to major companies such as Intel, Verizon, etc. But Chandler and Gilbert are really spread out so you have to be careful.
+Chandler and Gilbert have everything that a family would need – malls, restaurants, top-rated schools, parks, etc. It’s close to major companies such as Intel, Verizon, etc. But Chandler and Gilbert are really spread out so you have to be careful.
 You could end up buying a home on the border of Mexico if you go too far south.
-The East Valley’s diversity is improving as more and more minorities are moving into Chandler and Gilbert.
+The East Valley’s diversity is slightly improving as more and more minorities are moving into Chandler and Gilbert.

 Ahwatukee – Great town for singles and families.
 Ahwatukee has a plethora of restaurants, retail stores, great schools, parks, etc. It’s close to major companies such as Intel, Verizon, etc. It’s nestled up against the south and eastern sides of South Mountain which makes for good hiking opportunities.
 Seems to be one of the more ideal spots for Black people in the Valley.